When it comes to sex, “consensual” isn’t the same as “no mistakes.”

 I’m guilty of all three.
 Whether you’re the person ‘giving’ sex or ‘receiving’ sex, disappointment is way better to navigate than feeling misled.
-If you think the issue is manageable, fine, have a pause and renegotiate — but you’ve got to communicate.
+If you think the issue is manageable, fine, have a pause and renegotiate — but communicate.

-And I know, I know that if you’re ‘receiving’ sex then your partner should always be alert to your body language and any non-verbal cues that not all is well.
+And, as I said, if you’re ‘receiving’ sex then your partner should always be alert to your body language and any non-verbal cues that not all is well.
 I’m not saying that it’s all on you to speak up (it isn’t); it is on them to be listening and checking in.

 Withdrawing consent – why the disappointment is worth it

 On the occasion I described above, I told my husband he needed to stop and come out.
 I did not do that for fun.
 So if you find yourself in a situation similar to my husband’s, when you accept your partner’s consent and then they withdraw it, please be assured: they did not do that for fun.

 Well, if they did do that to make a sport out of you… my goodness, that is abuse and indicates a massive relationship problem!